 The remaining wire from my old switch would be the load wire, so I had everything I needed to know for connecting the new switch.

 Removing the old switch was easy by cutting the wires next to the switch.
-I then stripped, and wire nutted them to the new Caseta switch.
+I then stripped and wire nutted them to the new Caseta switch.

-Since the Caseta switch is usable for three-way applications, there is an extra blue wire I did not need.
+Since the Caseta switch is usable for three-way applications, there is an extra blue wire, which I did not need.
 The instructions said to put a wire nut on it, which I did.
 However, I first bent the stripped portion of the blue wire back so that the wire nut would not fall off.

 Since I put all the cables back where I found them, screwing the switches back into the box was simple.
+It's usually never a good idea to use the pressure from screwing the light switches to push your wires back into the box.

 I used an inexpensive rotary tool kit I found on Amazon, but I'm not happy with the result.
 It covers the switches for now, but I'll be revisiting this issue soon.